-The World Wildlife Fund (WWF) has been actively pressuring government agencies in the United States, Europe, and Canada to greatly increase the amount of testing that they require for new and existing chemicals and pesticides.
-The result of the WWFs lobbying has been the establishment of what threaten to be the largest animal-testing programs of all time.
+World Wildlife Fund (WWF) has actively pressured government agencies in the United States, Europe, and Canada to greatly increase the amount of testing required for new and existing chemicals and pesticides.
+The result of WWF’s lobbying has been the establishment of some of the largest animal-testing programs of all time.